FAQ’s

 Why would family law parties consider mediation?

 There are many reasons to elect mediation over litigation—the emotional and financial cost—to name a few.
-Mediation fosters and promotes the parties’ relationship, provides parties with direct rather than in-direct input into agreements, provides a base of understanding for the overall needs of both parties, and facilitates creative solutions that would not otherwise be available in a litigation model.
-California family law trials cost tens of thousands of dollars due to formal discovery processes (depositions, document demands, interrogatories and inspections), trial preparation, trial attendance, and post-trial processes.
-A single day of trial requires one (1) to three (3) days of trial prep, each day costing $3,000 or more in addition to the pre and post trial processes outlined above.
+Mediation fosters and promotes the parties’ relationship, provides parties with direct rather than indirect input into agreements, provides a base of understanding for the overall needs of both parties, and facilitates creative solutions that would not otherwise be available in a litigation model.
+California family law trials cost tens of thousands of dollars due to formal discovery processes (depositions, document demands, interrogatories, and inspections), trial preparation, trial attendance, and post-trial processes.
+A single day of trial requires one (1) to three (3) days of trial prep, each day costing $3,000 or more in addition to the pre- and post-trial processes outlined above.
 Family law trials can cost as little as $10,000 and can exceed $100,000 in complex matters.
-Mediating your family law case permits both parties to have input into the ultimate resolution of their case, it allows for outside-of-the-box solutions, and it saves the parties thousands of dollars in legal fees.
-Mediation strives to enable both parties to walk away from the divorce process meeting their needs and their wants while preserving emotional and financial well-being.
+Mediating your family law case permits both parties to have input into the ultimate resolution of their case, allows for outside-of-the-box solutions, and saves the parties thousands of dollars in legal fees.
+Mediation strives to enable both parties to walk away from the divorce process, meeting their needs and wants while preserving emotional and financial well-being.

-What is the difference between a Divorce Coach and Therapist?
+What is the difference between a Divorce Coach and a Therapist?

 A therapist focuses on mental health functioning, and the definition of therapy is the practice of mental health counseling.
 Counseling includes behavior modification, consultation, client-centered advocacy, crisis intervention, and the provision of needed information and education to clients, when using methods of a psychological nature to evaluate, assess, diagnose, treat, and prevent emotional and mental disorders and dysfunctions (whether cognitive, affective, or behavioral), behavioral disorders, sexual dysfunction, alcoholism, and/or substance abuse.
 Therapists identify underlying emotional issues to resolve problematic beliefs, behaviors, relationship issues, and feelings resulting from trauma or family experiences.
 A Divorce Coach focuses on helping a client move forward and provides tools for managing the broad range of emotions and experiences that surface during a divorce.
 A Divorce Coach connects their clients with resources and guides them through essential processes such as planning, organizing, goal development, and decision making regarding the client’s current situation, their children, living situation, the approach to their family law matter, and their future.